gavinlyonsrepo/TM1638plus_RPI/README.md

 	4. kernel : aarch64 Linux 6.1.0-rpi7-rpi-v8
 	5. bcm2835 Library 1.73 dependency.
 Provides low level I2C bus, delays and GPIO control.

+## See Also

+The TM1638plus_RPI library has been amalgamated into my combined display library ['Display_Lib_RPI.'](https://github.com/gavinlyonsrepo/Display_Lib_RPI)
+This new library is under active development and should work on any Linux based single board computer.

 ## Installation